TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/WhatsNew/Index.rst

 mentioned are more recent changes, like the switch to Git.

-Furthermore the appendix which described how to properly set up various IDEs for working with the TYPO3 v4 Core has been move to the
+Furthermore the appendix which described how to properly set up various IDEs for working with the TYPO3 CMS Core has been moved to the
 wiki: http://wiki.typo3.org/PHP\_Editors\_/\_IDE\_for\_TYPO3